stollener/100-days-of-code/log.md

 **Thoughts:** I'm stuck in the problem of crawling under max depth restriction.
 There's a "View Answer" button right under the question, but I'll think deep until tomorrow for waiting good idea coming out of my head.

+### Day 6: May 11, 2018

+**Working on:** Intro to Computer Science (Udacity)

+**Today's Progress:** Finish crawling module.
+Problem sets about checking validation of sudoku, symmetric square, etc.

+**Thoughts:** It's not easy to find a solution for each problem set.
+But it's worth time, and interesting to do.